amitt001/kakku.org/content/posts/intro.md

 > Kakku (火9) is a Japanese abbreviation for Kayō Ku-ji (火曜9時), meaning Tuesday at 9PM

-What makes this domain special for me is that "kaku" is my nickname.
+What makes this domain special for me is that "kak(k)u" happens to be my nickname also.

 In past, I have tried to blog on different platforms under various domain names.
 Finally I have purchased this domain kakku.org and created this blog on hugo platform.
 I intend to keep this domain and this blog going forward.